-Here is the history of how the Alaska National Interest Lands Conservation Act (ANILCA) got passed and how ultimately Wrangell-St. Elias National Park & Preserve was created:
+History of the Alaska National Interest Lands Conservation Act (ANILCA) and how Wrangell-St. Elias National Park & Preserve was created:

 Alaska has been described as the last frontier of the United States.
 The largest state in the country, Alaska has a land area of 375 million acres and one-third of the coastal shoreline of the Nation.
 It is a huge state with a tremendous value.
 Within its borders lie significant natural, scenic, historical, archeological, geological, scientific, wilderness, cultural, recreational, and wildlife resources.
 The American people faced an enormous challenge when they and their elected officials tried to strike a delicate balance between preservation and development of these resources so that both present and future generations of Americans would be the beneficiaries of Alaska's vast wealth.